ory/hydra/docs/install.md

 time="2016-10-25T09:59:04+02:00" level=warning msg="No TLS Key / Certificate for HTTPS found.
 Generating self-signed certificate."
 ```

-1. If no system secret was given, a random one is generated
+1. If no system secret was given, a random one is generated.
+Note this down, otherwise you won't be able to restart Hydra.
-2. Cryptographic keys for JWT signing are being generated
+2. Cryptographic keys for JWT signing are being generated.
 3. If the OAuth 2.0 Client database table is empty, a new root client with random credentials is created.
 Root clients
 have access to all APIs, OAuth 2.0 flows and are allowed to do everything.
-If the `FORCE_ROOT_CLIENT_CREDENTIALS` environment
+If the `FORCE_ROOT_CLIENT_CREDENTIALS` environment.
 is set, those credentials will be used instead.
 4. A self signed certificate for serving HTTP over TLS is created.